Home > Resources

 Road Maps which

 is a guide to learning system dynamics.

 As Dr. Forrester's career progressed, he realized that the real power of system dynamics would only be realized if students were exposed to it from an early age.
 In 1991 he and John Bemis founded the Creative Learning Exchange in order to support and encourage the use of system dynamics and learner-centered learning in K-12 education.
-He continues to encourage and support the K-12 initiative and remains an active Trustee of the CLE.
-He is the guiding light for the work that is being done in K-12 education.
+He continued to encourage and support the K-12 initiative for the rest of his life.
+He was the guiding light for the work that is being done in K-12 education.

 Click to see a more detailed biography of Jay W. Forrester (D-3110-14).

 Dynamics and Learner-Centered-Learning in Kindergarten through 12th Grade